 20. Katie Sowers becomes first woman and first openly gay coach in Super Bowl history, 2020.

 On February 2, 2020, Katie Sowers became the first female coach—and the first openly gay coach—to guide her team at the Super Bowl.
-Sowers, a former quarterback, was an assistance coach for the San Francisco 49s as they took on the Kansas City Chiefs in Super Bowl LIV.
+Sowers, a former quarterback, was an assistant coach for the San Francisco 49s as they took on the Kansas City Chiefs in Super Bowl LIV.
 While her team didn’t win, Sowers broke records, saying: "Being the first, it is historic, but the most important thing is just to make sure I'm not the last."

 21. Kamala Harris becomes first female, first Black and first South-Asian vice president in U.S. history, 2021.

 Born and raised in Oakland, California, Harris is the daughter of Jamaican and Indian immigrants to the United States.
 She attended Howard University, a historically Black university in Washington, D.C., before embarking on a career trajectory that took her from district attorney of San Francisco to California attorney general to U.S. senator.
 After Harris ended her own 2020 presidential run, former vice president Biden, the Democratic nominee, chose her as his running mate.